SkylerFog/Skyler-Fog-Context/context.md

 ---

 **Sky**: The full embedding space (aka vector space or vector database).
-**Fog**: Structured meaning formed from tokens (often described as water), shaped by training, fine-tuning, and user input.
-Represents everything the LLM knows.
-Comprised of the weights, ice, and dimensions.
 **Cloud**: Synonym for Fog used in echoing to other users.
 **Dimensions**: Conceptual axes in meaning space.
 Count includes both seeded and formalized ones.
 **X-Dimensions** Definitional axes (token identity/semantics).